anam-123-a/streaming-platform-analytics-dashboard/README.md

 # streaming-platform-analytics-dashboard
-# Streaming Platform Analytics Dashboard

 ## Project Overview
 This project is a Power BI dashboard that analyzes data from streaming platforms to understand viewer behavior, content distribution, and watch time patterns.

-The dashboard provides visual insights into genres, watch hours, platform popularity, and regional content distribution.
+The dashboard provides insights into genres, watch hours, platform popularity, and regional content distribution.

 ## Tools Used
 - Power BI
-- Excel / CSV Dataset
+- CSV Dataset
 - Data Visualization

 ## Dataset